-Well this little doe got off to the right start with plenty of colostrum and the mom did allow her to nurse for the first few days.
-Then she decided this was really not her baby.
+Well, the good news is after a lot of hard work both little kids get off to a great start with plenty of colostrum and the mom did allow both to nurse for the first few days.
+Then she decided the little black one (Zoe) was really not her baby.
 She would run around the corral frantically bawling and looking for her kid that was nestled right there with her twin brother, but her mom still did not think she was hers.
 She would no longer allow this little doe to nurse.
 So this is where I had to step in.

-I really like to leave the kids for their moms to raise unless I have to.
+I really like to leave the kids for their moms to raise unless there is a reason.
 But it just wasn’t going to work in this case.
 I put the doe into the milk stand and the milking begins.
 Since the kid was already 5 days old I would feed her 4 times a day for another week and then cut back to 3 times a day.
-She will be 2 weeks old and will start eating the hay and grain right along with the rest of the goats and I will continue to feed her milk until she is 2 months old.

 This is how a bum bar works: